Gladys Nordenstrom: Life

-In the following years, she accompanied her husband to visiting professorships in various locations and sometimes collaborated on musical works.
+In the following years, she accompanied Krenek to visiting professorships in various locations and sometimes collaborated on musical works.

-After his death in 1991, she was instrumental in the foundation of the Ernst Krenek Institute in 1998 and the private foundation Krems die Ernst Krenek in 2004 in Vienna, Austria.
-She expended much effort to find ways to promote her late husband's musical performances and recordings.
+After Krenek died in 1991, Nordenstrom was instrumental in founding the Ernst Krenek Institute in 1998 and the private foundation Krems die Ernst Krenek in 2004 in Vienna, Austria.
+She expended much effort to find ways to promote performances and recordings of Krenek's music.

-In 2006 Gladys Nordenstrom was awarded the Decoration of Honour for Services to the Republic of Austria.
+In 2006, Nordenstrom received the Decoration of Honour for Services to the Republic of Austria.

 Nordenstrom died on July 5, 2016, in Palm Springs, California, aged 92.
-At the time of her death, she was still hard at work on a project to record the complete cycle of Krenek piano concertos.
+At the time of her death, she was at work on a project to record the complete Krenek piano concertos.